tavisit/PC_Benchmark/README.md

 ### Storage Benchmark
 ### Microsoft Defined Data Structures Integration

-Example of implementation methods using only one instance of the information classes:
+The implementation needed some libraries that should be mentioned here:
+1. [System.Management](https://docs.microsoft.com/en-us/dotnet/api/system.management?view=dotnet-plat-ext-5.0) -> Library that is necessary for the call of the ManagementObjectSearcher method
+2. [System.Collections.Generic](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic?view=net-5.0) -> Library that contains the ```List``` data structure

+##### Single instance of ManagementObject

-- In a system, there can be only one battery, so the following implementation was required:
+In a system, there can be only one battery, so the following implementation was required:
 ```
 public static BatteryInformation BatteryData()
 {